From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Physical model

-To ensure that the outer boundary is optically thin, we set $(\rho\kr)_{N_{x}+\frac{1}{2}}=\min\{(\rho\kr)_{N_{x}},1/(3\rout)\}$.
-Here, the subscripts $N_{x}+\frac{1}{2}$ and $N_{x}$ denote values at the out boundary and the cell adjacent to it.
-This operation guarantees that the mean free path of radiation at the outer boundary is at least 3 times of the computational domain length scale.
-Thus, $\mathcal{P}_{r}\approx\E\hat{r}\hat{r}$ at the outer boundary, where $\hat{r}$ is the unit radial vector.
-For the gas, the outer boundary is treated as outflow-only.
-Specifically, the ghost cell copies the hydrodynamic variables from the outermost computational cell, and we impose $v_{r}=\max\{v_{r},0\}$ for the ghost cell.
+To numerically enforce the optically thin assumption, we constrain the optical depth in the ghost cells by setting $(\rho\kr)_{N_{x}+\frac{1}{2}}=\min\{(\rho\kr)_{N_{x}},1/(3\rout)\}$.
+Here, the subscripts $N_{x}$ and $N_{x}+\frac{1}{2}$ denote values at the outermost computational cell and the outer boundary surface, respectively.
+This constraint guarantees that the photon mean free path at the boundary is at least three times the domain radius.
+Consequently, the radiation pressure tensor approximates the free-streaming limit, $\mathcal{P}_{r}\approx\E\hat{r}\hat{r}$.
+For the gas, we apply a standard outflow boundary condition: hydrodynamic variables are copied into the ghost cells, with the radial velocity constrained to $v_{r}=\max\{v_{r},0\}$ to prevent spurious inflow.

-The common envelope (CE) ejecta enters the computational domain through the inner boundary.
-During the initial ejecta launching phase, we set the inner boundary conditions for radiation and hydrodynamics to match the ejecta's physical properties, including: $\rho,\mathbf{v},\E$, and $\tg$.
-After the ejection phase, we switch to an inflow-only boundary condition.
-For this, the ghost cell copies all radiation and hydrodynamic variables from the innermost computational cell, and we impose $v_{r}=\min\{v_{r},0\}$.
+The envelope expands into the computational domain through the inner boundary.
+During the expanding phase, we set the inner boundary conditions for radiation and hydrodynamics to match the envelope's physical properties, including: $\rho,\mathbf{v},\E$, and $\tg$, and $\E=a_{\rm{r}}\tg^{4}$ for the inner boundary.
+After the expanding phase, we switch the inner boundary to an inflow-only boundary condition.
+During this time, the ghost cell copies all radiation and hydrodynamic variables from the innermost computational cell, and we impose $v_{r}=\min\{v_{r},0\}$ to accommondate possible fallback gas.
+While this simple inner boundary allows gas to flow through the inner boundary, it is most suitable to supersonic flows.
+Applying it to the subsonic regime may introduce more numerical errors.
+In a post-processing examination, we confirm that the subsonic state in most simulations is short ($\sim10$ days) compare to the envelope injection time (50 days) and the error and convergence analysis (Appendices \ref{app:energyconservation} and \ref{app:convergence}) show that most simulations are accurate and converged.
 Throughout the simulations, we maintain $\partial\E/\partial r=0$ at the inner boundary, thus, $\F=0$ at the inner boundary.
-We also find that the inner boundary is always in an optically thick state, thus, $\mathcal{P}_{r}\approx\E\mathbb{I}/3$ at the inner boundary.
-While this inner boundary condition is ideal for studying the dynamics of the isolated ejecta with minimal influence from the inner boundary, it is not physically realistic, an issue we discuss further in Section \ref{sec:conclusion}.
+We also find that the inner boundary is always in an optically thick state, and $\mathcal{P}_{r}\approx\E\mathbb{I}/3$ at the inner boundary.